Harmila331/aws-serverless-api/README.md

 - Logged into the **AWS Management Console** using an **IAM user** account.
 - After successful login, the **AWS Console Home** page is displayed.
-- The region is set to **US East (N. Virginia)**, which will be used for creating AWS resources in this project.
 - From the Console Home, AWS services such as **EC2, S3, RDS, and Lambda** can be accessed using the search bar or service links.

 ![AWS Console Home](screenshots/01-login-aws-console.png)